-CZECH EMPLOYERS REPORT CAUTIOUS HIRING PLANS FOR 1Q 2017
+CZECH EMPLOYERS REPORT CAUTIOUSLY OPTIMISTIC HIRING PLANS FOR 1Q 2018

-Prague , 13th December – ManpowerGroup Czech Republic releases today results of the ManpowerGroup Employment Outlook Survey for the first quarter of 2017.
+Prague, 12th December – ManpowerGroup Czech Republic releases today results of the ManpowerGroup Employment Outlook Survey for the first quarter of 2018.

-“Unemployment in the Czech Republic continues to decline and is the lowest in Europe.
-This is very good news for people looking for a job, but companies increasingly complain that they can not find enough suitable candidates.
-In-demand profiles are now emphasizing specialized skills in IT, engineering or skill trades, but companies also report a lack of candidates for non-qualified jobs in manufacturing and logistics.
-According to the ManpowerGroup Employment Outlook Survey for the first quarter of 2017, 28 % of large companies with over 250 employees plan to increase the number of vacancies.
-Especially we are seeing the most inquiries from our clients in mechanical engineering, electrical engineering, logistics and call centers,” said Jaroslava Rezlerová, Managing Director of ManpowerGroup Czech Republic.
+“The first quarter is often the worst period in terms of employment, and it is not uncommon to see workforce reductions in many sectors.
+On the other hand, the Net employment outlook +5 is the best prediction for Q1 in the history of the survey since 2008 and that can be sign of continuing optimism of Czech labor market with the lowest unemployment in Europe.
+This is very good news for people looking for a job, but companies increasingly complain that they cannot find enough suitable candidates.
+In-demand profiles are emphasizing not only specialized skills in IT, engineering or skill trades, but companies also report a lack of candidates for non-qualified jobs in manufacturing and logistics.
+According to the ManpowerGroup Employment Outlook Survey for the first quarter of 2018, 42 % of large companies plan to increase the number of vacancies.
+Especially we are seeing the most inquiries from our clients in automotive sector, logistics and call centers,” said Jaroslava Rezlerová, Managing Director of ManpowerGroup Czech Republic.

 Industry sector comparisons